lxc86739795/lxc86739795.github.io/index.md

 - January, 2021, one paper on gait recognition was accepted as a lecture (oral) presentation by **IEEE ISCAS 2021**.
 Congratulations to Jinkai Zheng and thanks to our collaborators!
 - December, 2020, our team won the **Championship** in [NAIC Challenge 2020 AI+Person ReID Track](https://mp.weixin.qq.com/s/iktrS9If12uum0_qQ1MZ1A).
 Congratulations to our teammates [Xingyu Liao](https://github.com/L1aoXingyu), [Lingxiao He](https://lingxiao-he.github.io/), [Peng Cheng](https://github.com/CPFLAME), and [Guanan Wang](https://wangguanan.github.io/)!
 - November, 2020, the codebase for **human parsing and vehicle parsing** in our papers of ACM MM'19 and ACM MM'20, has been released, please refer to [CODE]( https://github.com/lxc86739795/human_vehicle_parsing_platform).
-It supported multiple segmentation and parsing methods and two datasets ([LIP](http://sysu-hcp.net/lip/) for human, [MVP](MVP.html) for vehicle).
+It supported multiple segmentation and parsing methods and two datasets ([LIP](http://sysu-hcp.net/lip/) for humans, [MVP](MVP.html) for vehicles).
 - November, 2020, the code for the paper, "**Beyond the Parts: Learning Multi-view Cross-part Correlation for Vehicle Re-identification**, ACM MM, 2020", has been released, please refer to [CODE](https://github.com/lxc86739795/vehicle_reid_by_parsing).
-- August, 2020, one regular paper and one demo paper are accpepted by **ACM Multimedia, 2020**.
+- August, 2020, one regular paper and one demo paper are accepted by **ACM Multimedia, 2020**.
 - July, 2020, we released a large-scale multi-grained vehicle parsing dataset, **MVP dataset**, for vehicle part segmentation.
-For more datails, please refer to [MVP](MVP.md).
+For more details, please refer to [MVP](MVP.md).
 - July, 2020, one paper was published on **IEEE Transactions on Image Processing** [LINK](https://ieeexplore.ieee.org/document/9127791).
 - June, 2020, our team presented **FastReID**, a powerful toolbox of object re-identification for academia and industry.
-It achieves the state-of-the-art performance for both person Re-Id and vehicle Re-Id.
+It achieves state-of-the-art performance for both person Re-Id and vehicle Re-Id.
 Please refer to our [PAPER](https://arxiv.org/abs/2006.02631) and [CODE](https://github.com/JDAI-CV/fast-reid) for more details.
-- December, 2019, we made a perfromance list of recent vehicle Re-Id methods on the VeRi dataset.
+- December, 2019, we made a performance list of recent vehicle Re-Id methods on the VeRi dataset.
 We also apply a strong baseline model for Re-Id on six vehicle Re-Id datasets.
 Please refer to [LINK](https://github.com/JDAI-CV/VeRidataset) and the strong baseline model [CODE](https://github.com/JDAI-CV/fast-reid).
 - November, 2019, my Ph.
-D. Thesis, "_Research on Key Techniques of Vehicle Search in Urban Video Surveillance Networks_", was awarded as the Outstanding Doctoral Dissertation Award of China Society of Image and Graphics (**中国图象图形学学会优秀博士学位论文**).
+D. Thesis, "_Research on Key Techniques of Vehicle Search in Urban Video Surveillance Networks_", was awarded the Outstanding Doctoral Dissertation Award of China Society of Image and Graphics (**中国图象图形学学会优秀博士学位论文**).
 [NEWS](http://www.csig.org.cn/detail/2880) [PDF](./papers/thesis_lxc.pdf)
 - October 22, 2019, one paper (Paper ID: P1C-10) will be presented at **ACM Multimedia 2019**, Nice, France.
 - July, 2019, our paper, "_PROVID: Progressive and Multimodal Vehicle Reidentification for Large-Scale Urban Surveillance_" on IEEE Trans.
 Multimedia 20(3): 645-658, (2018), was awarded the **TMM Multimedia Prize Paper Award 2019**.
 Thanks to Dr. Wu Liu, Dr. Tao Mei, and Prof. Huadong Ma!
 - July, 2019, one paper was presented at **ICME 2019**, Shanghai, China.